qemu/qemu/docs/about/deprecated.rst

 option which lets the password be securely provided on the command line using a ``secret`` object instance.

-``opened`` property of ``rng-*`` objects (since 6.0)
-''''''''''''''''''''''''''''''''''''''''''''''''''''

-The only effect of specifying ``opened=on`` in the command line or QMP ``object-add`` is that the device is opened immediately, possibly before all other options have been processed.
-This will either have no effect (if ``opened`` was the last option) or cause errors.
-The property is therefore useless and should not be specified.

 ``-display sdl,window_close=...`` (since 6.1)
 '''''''''''''''''''''''''''''''''''''''''''''